kubernetes/kops/docs/operations/high_availability.md

 ### Example 1: public topology

 The simplest way to get started with a HA cluster is to run `kops create cluster` as shown below.
 The `--master-zones` flag lists the zones you want your masters to run in.
-By default, kops will create one master per AZ.
+By default, kOps will create one master per AZ.
 Since the kubernetes etcd cluster runs on the master nodes, you have to specify an odd number of zones in order to obtain quorum.

 ```
 kops create cluster \